dcos/examples/1.8/zeppelin/README.md

 ![Zeppelin DC/OS service](img/services.png)

+## Use Zeppelin

-Clicking on the `Open Service` button in the right upper corner leads to the Zeppelin UI:
+In the DC/OS UI, clicking on the `Open Service` button in the right upper corner leads to the Zeppelin UI:

 ![Zeppelin UI](img/zeppelin-ui.png)